Food blogger sparks debate with call to stop using word curry ‘popularised by lazy white people’

 He told The Independent that the word “curry” was introduced by the British.
 “Some say that it is an anglicised version of the word ‘Kari’ (which itself means different things from in every region, ranging from “side dish” to “blackened”) which is Tamil.”

-“Our food cannot be summed up with that word and our cuisine is an amalgamation of so many different cultures prevalent in India,” said Keer.
+“Our food cannot be summed up with that word and our cuisine is an amalgamation of so many different cultures prevalent in India,” said Keer, who is also a content creator and founder of Your Food Lab.

 He also suggested that people from around the world should “come to India” and try the local food themselves, which “will surely change their perspective.”